graceaveris/git_spy/README.md

 Hi team!
 Thanks for giving me the chance to take a shot with this challenge.

-I've been using frameworls (vue + react) for a while now, so it was good to back to vanilla to remeber how that all works without any helpers.
+I've been using frameworks (vue + react) for a while now, so it was good to back to vanilla to remember how that all works without any helpers.

 What I would have done next (if i'd had more time):